-The Group determined that the expected value method is the appropriate method to use in estimating the variable consideration.
+The Group determined that the expected value method is the appropriate method to use in estimating the variable consideration, given there is a wide range of possible outcomes which are dependent on the level of transactions to be carried out by cardholders.
 The selected method that better predicts the amount of variable consideration was primarily driven by the number of certain activities performed during the contract period, such as the expected level of activities, the change in revenue sharing ratio and the change in per unit price of services provided.
 Before including any amount of variable consideration in the transaction price, the Group considers whether the amount of variable consideration is constrained.
 The Group determined whether to constrain the estimates of variable consideration based on its historical experience, business forecast and the current economic conditions.